mailhog/MailHog/docs/BUILD.md

 MailHog is built using `make`, and using [this Makefile](../Makefile).

-If you aren't making any code changes, you can install MailHog using `go get github.com/mailhog/MailHog`, since [mailhog/MailHog-UI/assets/assets.go](https://github.com/mailhog/MailHog-UI/blob/master/assets/assets.go) is already pre-compiled and committed to this repository.
+You can install MailHog using:
+`go get github.com/doctolib/MailHog`

 ### Why do I need a Makefile?